mod-audio/lilvlib/README.md

 If you're missing some dependency the script will let you know right at the beginning.

-The generated package will contain python3-lilv and also everything needed for falkTX's LV2 plugin inquisition.
+The generated package will contain python3-lilv and also everything needed for MOD's LV2 plugin inquisition.
 This includes:

 - LV2 headers and definitions